markwkiehl/blynk_blueprint_asset_tracking/README.md

 Blynk Asset Tracking Blueprint for tracking assets with [Blynk](https://blynk.io) and a [Particle Boron](https://docs.particle.io/boron/) IoT device.

 ## Functional Requirements
+- Publish the cellular signal strength, signal quality, and the battery charge status as soon as possible after the device starts (boot), and thereafter along with the position information.
 - Only publish location information when the GPS has a fix, and the specified publish interval TIMER_INTERVAL_MS (5 min default) has elapsed.
 - If the position has changed 122 m / 400 ft, set a flag for that event, make it visible to the user, and allow the user to reset it.
 - Track the device location and speed on a map in a web dashboard and mobile app.
 - Publish the device position after the hardware boots and a GPS fix is obtained.
 - Publish the date/time in UTC when the device last published data.
-- Publish the cellular signal strength, signal quality, and the battery charge status.

 ## Overview
 A Particle Boron with attached GPS FeatherWing reads the device location. &nbsp; The location data is pushed from the Particle cellular device to the Blynk IoT platform via a Particle Webhook. &nbsp; The data is then visualized on both a Blynk web dashboard and mobile app. &nbsp; A related detailed tutorial [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk) is available.